Guernsey-Creative/screenplay-js/README.md

 Have a screenplay written in Fountain and need it converted to an HTML format?
 ScreenplayJS can do just that.

+## Documentation
+For more detailed info, check out the [documentation](https://friendly-brahmagupta-74d600.netlify.app/).

 ## Installation

 ```